 Panometer Dresden – Recreating Dresden of 1756

-A 4 storey structure stands in the middle of this giant painting that is spread out on the inside of the cylindrical building.
+A 4 story structure stands in the middle of this giant painting that is spread out on the inside of the cylindrical building.
 About 30 meters tall and 105 meters in circumference.
-From every level, the painting looks different but you get the best view from the top storey.
+From every level, the painting looks different but you get the best view from the top story.
 Here you almost see at an eye level as if you are standing on the horizon looking at a living city.
 The work is almost real life.

 Light & Sound Show

 In about 6 minutes, the light and sound show takes you through a day in Dresden.
 It begins with the dawn, with light rays falling on the city to increasing luminosity of the sun.
 Sounds are subtle but nonetheless an integral part of creating the ambiance.
 In the evening you can hear the prayer sounds as the sun goes down.
 Some windows in the houses light up to show that the city is a living city.
 And people are perhaps having their dinner inside these lit up houses.
 You can move around the paintings and through as many cycles of the show you can see various parts of the city during various times of the day.

 There is even a display of fireworks, earthquake, court jesters and horse-drawn carriages.
 The spires and domes of the churches and chapels are so clear that you see them the best in this painting rather than with your naked eye.
 When there is a far bigger distance between your eye and the monument and many more obstructions in between.
 Music has been specifically created for this ambiance and it quite takes you back in time.

 A guide can explain the whole of the city from this one painting.
 Then you can go to the city looking for those landmarks that you saw on the painting.
 Of course, the painting depicts 1756.
 There are many new developments since then that are bound to create the difference.
 There are paintings around the main tower that showcase the various aspects of the city and its life.
 Including ivory flee remover that probably has an Indian connection.